GabrielPJL12/PrototypeSystem/allSuppliers/README.txt

 3. Verify the tables.
 -------------------
 RUN THE SCRIPT:
-1. Edit the path on line 1 of allSuppliers.sql in the allSupplier folder to the desired path of the spool file (do this using an IDE).
+1. Edit the path on line 1 of allSuppliers.sql in the allSuppliers folder to the desired path of the spool file (do this using an IDE).
 2. Run the allSuppliers.sql script using Oracle Version 11g or better through SQL*PLUS.
   a) This will generate a spool file at the desired path.
 -------------------